White House, January 6 committee agrees to protect certain documents - ExBulletin

 In recent months, the National Archives have forwarded slices of documents to the White House and Trump attorneys to determine if they contain inside information.
 Trump raised both broad objections to the release of the documents as well as specific concerns about particular documents.

-The National Archives said the files Trump wants to block include presidential newspapers, visitor logs, drafts of speeches, handwritten notes regarding the events of January 6 from the files of former chief of staff Mark Meadows and a draft decree on the subject of electoral integrity.
+The National Archives said the files Trump wants to block include presidential newspapers, visitor logs, drafts of speeches, handwritten notes “relating to the events of January 6” from the files of former chief of staff Mark Meadows , and “a draft decree on the subject of electoral integrity.

-Biden has repeatedly denied claims of executive privilege over those documents, including in a letter sent on December 23 regarding approximately 20 pages of documents.

 Trump has taken the courts to block the publication of documents.
 A federal appeals court this month ruled against Trump, and he has filed an appeal with the Supreme Court, although the High Court has yet to decide whether to hear the case.

-Judge Patricia Millett, writing for the court in the December 9 opinion, said Congress had a unique vital interest in studying the events of January 6 and that Biden had carefully determined that the documents were in the public interest and therefore executive privilege should not be invoked.
+Judge Patricia Millett, writing for the court in the December 9 opinion, said Congress had a “unique vital interest” in studying the events of January 6 and Biden had made a “carefully reasoned” decision that the documents were in the public interest. and therefore this executive privilege should not be invoked.
 Trump also did not show any harm that would result from the release of the wanted tapes, Millett wrote.

 Sources